Output Sharpening / Styles

 Example: Add a second level of sharpening after the images are processed and exported depending on the target print size.

-#2 Updated by Rick Gabriel almost 7 years ago
+#2 Updated by Rick Gabriel over 7 years ago

 Aftershot lets the user select any style to apply during the export process and then they have a special section for output sharpening that takes place on the final processed image as a last step.
 The settings and XMP are not affected by these temporary export styles.
 It works great for outputting to multiple targets.
 See attached screenshot.

-#3 Updated by Simon Spannagel almost 7 years ago
+#3 Updated by Simon Spannagel over 7 years ago

 - % Done changed from 0 to 20